jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 Default Value: ``
 Format       :  [String](#String)

-Url pointing to a YAML file overriding EC2.describe_instance_status() instance state.
+Url pointing to a YAML file overriding EC2.describe_instance_status() instance states.

-CloneSquad can optionally load a YAML file containing EC2 instance status override.
+CloneSquad can optionaly load a YAML file containing EC2 instance status override.

 The format is a dict of 'InstanceId' containing another dict of metadata: